Penpix of Australia's Ashes squad

 An off-spinner in the classical mode, Lyon completed a fairytale story when he made his test debut for Australia against Sri Lanka in 2011 after being a groundsman at Adelaide Oval a year prior.

-Lyon impressed the selectors with career-best figures of seven for 94 in an innings in India, which earned him the lone spinner's spot in the squad.
+Lyon impressed the selectors with career-best figures of seven for 94 in an innings in India at the start of the year and won back his place from Ashton Agar in England.

-Well fancy that: Lyon is nicknamed "Gazza" after Australian Rules great Garry Lyon.
+Seemingly destined to go into every series with a question mark over his name, Lyon perhaps owes his place to the inability of Pakistan-born former refugee Fawad Ahmed to stake a claim during the domestic season.

+Well fancy that: Lyon was handed responsibility for leading Australia's victory song by Mike Hussey in January but has not yet had a chance to perform the duty.

 - -